Lumi-supercomputer/lumi-userguide/docs/storage/lumio/auth-lumidata-eu.md

 !!! tip
     A good practice is to set the authentication key pair duration for the job walltime.
-That way the job can get move the necessary data from LUMI-O the scratch filesystem, Perform the necessary calculations and after finishing move the data back to LUMI-O.
+This lets the job move the necessary data from LUMI-O to the scratch filesystem, perform the necessary calculations, and after finishing move the data back to LUMI-O.

 <figure>